sendgrid/docs/content/docs/for-developers/sending-email/sugarcrm.md

 ## How do I integrate SugarCRM with SendGrid

 SendGrid customers utilizing our service for their transactional email and wanting to use SugarCRM for their email marketing campaigns can easily make a few settings changes within their SugarCRM account in order to point their outgoing mail to us, so we can deliver it to the end recipient.
-In order to send mail from SugarCRM to SendGrid, navigate the following on the SugarCRM site: Admin > Email Settings > Choose "SMTP" as the mail transfer agent > Enter required server info as follows:
+In order to send mail from SugarCRM to SendGrid, navigate the following on the SugarCRM site: **Admin** > **Email Settings** and choose **SMTP** as the mail transfer agent.
+Then enter the required server info as follows:

 - **SMTP Hostname** : smtp.sendgrid.net
 - **SMTP Username** : 'apikey'